danforth-restorative/danforth-restorative.com/_posts/2021-01-19-rise-of-nonviolence–gandhi-king-wink-rosenberg.md

 This pattern stretches back throughout recorded history, all the way back to [Enuma Elish](https://www.ancient.eu/article/225/enuma-elish---the-babylonian-epic-of-creation---fu/), a Babylonian creation epic.
 Now that I've seen it, I see it everywhere. *Hidden in plain sight* for thousands of years.
 I can't help but think that Walter Wink is tremendously under-appreciated.

+> A domination system must have a domination myth, how­ ever, a story to explain how things got this way.
+For a story told often enough, and confirmed often enough in daily life, ceases to be a tale and is accepted as reality itself.
+And when that happens, people accept the story even if it is destroying their lives. – [The Powers That Be: Theology for a New Millennium](https://1lib.us/book/2495538/aa9274), Walter Wink

 ### Marshall B. Rosenberg (1934 - 2015)

 ![](/assets/images/marshall-rosenberg.webp)